dilshankarunarathne/docker-notes/README.md

 Say your application needs Node 14, MongoDB 4.
 You can package your application along with these.
 And that application package will run anywhere.
 If it works fine on your local machine, it will also work fine in deployment.

 Another advantage of using Docker:
 Say, you have another team member that works on the same project.
-It can take hours
+It can take hours just to get his machine to the same configuration so he can work alongside you.